dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                 2. The system requests camera permissions if not previously granted.
                 3. User or guest user grants camera permissions if requested.
                 4. User or guest user scans a barcode using the device camera.
+                5. The system displays the scanned code and prompts the user for confirmation.
-                5. The system retrieves and displays an eco-score, sustainability information, and product recommendations for the scanned product.
+                6. On confirmation the system retrieves and displays an eco-score, sustainability information, and product recommendations for the scanned product.
-                6. The system adds the scanned product to the user’s history if the user is authenticated.
+                7. The user can choose to add the scanned product to the user’s history if the user is authenticated.
             - **Failure scenario(s)**:
                 - 3a.
 User or guest user denies camera permissions.
                     - 3a1.
 The system returns the user or guest user to the scan tab and displays a message that camera permissions are required for scanning.
                 - 4a.
 The barcode is unreadable due to camera quality.
                     - 4a1.
 The system waits on the scan tab until it is provided with a readable barcode.
                 - 5a.
+The user denies confirmation.
+                    - 4a1.
+The user is returned to the scan tab, and no product is displayed.
+                - 6a.
 The system is unable to retrieve information for a product because it does not exist or is missing required fields.
                     - 5a1.
 The system informs the user or guest user that information for the product is not available.
                     - 5a2.
 The system returns the user or guest user to the scan tab.
-                - 5b.
+                - 6b.
 The system is unable to retrieve product data due to a server error.
                     - 5b1.
 The system informs the user or guest user that product information could not be retrieved and displays the relevant server error.
                     - 5b2.
 The system returns the user or guest user to the scan tab.
-                - 6a.
+                - 7a.
 The system is unable to add the scanned product to the user’s history due to a server error.
                     - 6a1.
 The system informs the user that the scanned product could not be added to history and displays the relevant server error.

 <a name="fr2"></a>